 The ideal grinder necessary is determined by feed size, feed rate, operating conditions and desired product output for processing.
 Stedman offers two types of industrial hammer mill grinders that transform the consistency of soft and rough materials by using the pulverizing technique of a hammer mill grinder to produce a finished particle.

 What is the difference between A and B Series Grinders?

-"Up running," or the A Series feed grinder, Stedman Hammer Mills provide multiple size reduction stages for materials and "down running," or B Series Hammer Mills, are most suitable for fibrous materials due to high concentration of shearing actions within the unit.
+"Up running," or the A Series feed grinder, provides multiple size reduction stages for materials and "down running," or B Series Hammer Mills, are most suitable for fibrous materials due to high concentration of shearing actions within the unit.

 Type A “Up Running” Hammer Mill